kiendev98/Car-Parks/ANALYSIS.md

 | **Vincenty’s Formula**                     | Very accurate when calculating long distance     | Compute-heavy formula, very slow compared to other formula mentioned above |

 Based on the business requirements, all car parks are located in Singapore.
-There would be no need for long distance computation, beside this is real-time computation (every minute), performance would be the first thing to prioritize when selecting computation formula.
+There would be no need for long distance computation, beside this is real-time computation (every minute), performance should be the first thing to prioritize when selecting computation formula.

 See this article for more details: https://www.baeldung.com/java-find-distance-between-points